Laryssa Biesenthal: Coaching career

 After her retirement from competitive rowing, she worked as a coach for the Canadian national team prior to the 2004 Summer Games.
-She has been Head Coach at the Brentwood School in Vancouver and in 2022 took a senior coaching role at the Sydney University Boat Club.
+She has been Head Coach at the Brentwood College School on Vancouver Island and in 2022 took a senior coaching role at the Sydney University Boat Club.

 Biesenthal has worked as a World Rowing Development Coach in Asia and Oceania was inducted into the University of British Columbia Hall of Fame in 2014.